-Status: After a major heat stress events in 2015- 2016 in all three virtual stations, the Northern line island showed a minor event in 2018.
+Status: After experiencing major heat stress events in 2015 and 2016, all four virtual stations experienced another heat stress event in 2019 except for Wake Atoll where it was minor.

 The NOAA Coral Reef Watch program uses satellite data to provide current reef environmental conditions to quickly identify areas at risk for coral bleaching.
 Bleaching is the process by which corals lose the symbiotic algae that give them their distinctive colors.
 If a coral is severely bleached, disease and death become likely.